plitc/lxc-to-go/README.md

 Background
 ==========
-* create an lxc environment for mobile devices (and server)
+* create an lxc environment for mobile devices (and servers)

 Benefits of Goal Setting
 ========================
-* rapid lxc deployment for mobile devices (and server)
+* rapid lxc deployment for mobile devices (and servers)

 WARNING
 =======